Dr Turner explains his Customised Labiaplasty Technique

-Dr Scott Turner, Plastic and Cosmetic Surgeon based in Dee Why NSW has recently launched his new website dedicated to labiaplasty, and with his years of training and experience in this surgery he was the best person we knew to ask to enlighten us on what’s involved in these delicate operations.
+Dr Scott Turner, Plastic and Cosmetic Surgeon based in Dee Why, Bondi and Newcastle NSW is an expert in labiaplasty, and with his years of training and experience in this surgery he was the best person we knew to ask to enlighten us on what’s involved in these delicate genital operations.

 What’s Involved in Labiaplasty surgery?

 There are a few different surgeries that address specific vaginal issues.
 These are:

 The labia minora refers to the two flaps of skin on either side of your vaginal opening.
 They are the inner “lips” of the vagina, situated between the labia majora (the outer lips).
 They vary in appearance, with different shapes, sizes and colour for each woman.
 Their function is to maintain lubrication and hygiene of the vulva.
 They can become enlarged during pregnancy or even during puberty and overly enlarged labia minora can cause discomfort, especially if they protrude out past the outer lips.

 Clitoral Hood Reduction